Alcoholism Recovery

 Recovery Involves the Strengths and Responsibilities of the Individual, Family, and Community

 While the person with substance use disorder is accountable for their actions and recovery journey, their family has the responsibility to support and assist them.
-The community, on the other hand, should offer opportunities and resources to ensure that the person will not be socially isolated and discriminated against.
+On the other hand, the community should offer opportunities and resources to ensure that the person will not be socially isolated and discriminated against.

 Recovery Is Grounded on Respect